skip to main content

 8. References

-Authors are required to use reference management software in writing citations and references.
+Authors are suggested to use reference management software in writing citations and references.
 Reference and citation use bracketed citation (name, year).
 Direct citation on references should include the page number of the citation.
 American Psychological Association 7th edition applies in writing the manuscript.
 See examples of referencing below:

 8.1.1 Journal article